scc-digitalhub/docs/user/docs/runtimes/dbt.md

 The DBT runtime execution workflow is the following:

 1. The runtime fetches the input dataitems by downloading them locally.
-The runtime tries to get the file from the `path` attribute.
+The runtime tries to get the file from the `path` attribute in the dataitem specification.
 At the moment, we support the following path types:
      - `http(s)://<url>`
      - `s3://<bucket>/<path>`
      - `sql://<database>(/<schema-optional>)/<table>`